 Kanji are ideograms, i.e. each character has its own meaning and corresponds to a word.
 By combining characters, more words can be created.
 For example, the combination of "electricity" with "car" means "train".
-There are several ten thousands of characters, of which 2000 to 3000 are required to understand newspapers.
+There are tens of thousands of characters, of which 2000 to 3000 are required to understand newspapers.
 A set of 2136 characters has been officially declared as the "kanji for everyday use".

 Calligraphy is the art of writing beautifully.